This Easy Thanksgiving Menu Is Perfect for Wine Lovers

 These beets are better than ever, thanks to dry red wine, brown sugar, honey, and lemon wedges.
 The sweet and citrus flavors add that little something extra, making these beets go from plain Jane to poached perfection.
 This Thanksgiving side dish with wine will go fast, so you might want to make extra!

-Tip: To avoid hugging your Thanksgiving guests with pink or red hands, wear plastic gloves when working with your beets.
+Test Kitchen Tip: To avoid stained pink or red hands, wear plastic gloves when working with your beets.

 Get the recipe: Wine-Poached Beets